Skip to main content

 ACE inhibitors and ARBs are prescription drugs used to treat high blood pressure and other heart-related conditions.

-Some people do take a combination of one of these medications with furosemide.
+Some people take a combination of one of these medications with furosemide.
 However, with this combination, there is a risk of severely low blood pressure and kidney problems, including kidney failure.
-If furosemide is prescribed with one of these drugs, the patient will closely monitor their blood pressure and be asked about symptoms such as dizziness and lightheadedness.
+If furosemide is prescribed with one of these drugs, the patient will closely monitor their blood pressure and be asked about experiencing symptoms of low blood pressure, such as dizziness and lightheadedness.
 A decreased dose or change in medication may be required.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

-NSAIDs are medications used to treat pain, inflammation, and fever.
-There are many NSAIDs available—including some by prescription and some that are available over the counter.
-Examples of NSAIDs include Motrin (ibuprofen), Celebrex (celecoxib), Indocin (indomethacin), naproxen, and Mobic (meloxicam).
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are medications used to treat pain, inflammation, and fever.
+There are many NSAIDs available—including some by prescription and some that are available OTC.
+Examples of NSAIDs include Motrin (ibuprofen), Celebrex (celecoxib), Indocin (indomethacin), Aleve (naproxen), and Mobic (meloxicam).

 NSAIDs may affect the kidneys, and there is a higher risk of kidney problems when a diuretic is combined with an NSAID.
 NSAIDs can also affect how well furosemide works and cause fluid retention.
-Those who take furosemide with an NSAID will be closely monitored for blood pressure as well as kidney function.
-Because NSAIDs can be found in many OTC products, including pain relievers and a combination of cough and cold products, check with a healthcare provider before choosing an OTC medication.
-A healthcare provider may recommend a Tylenol (acetaminophen)-based product instead.
+Those who take furosemide with an NSAID should be closely monitored for blood pressure as well as kidney function.
+Because NSAIDs can be found in many OTC products, including pain relievers and cough and cold products, check with a healthcare provider before choosing an OTC medication.
+A healthcare provider may recommend an acetaminophen product like Tylenol instead.

 Thyroid hormones

-People who take high doses of furosemide (more than 80 mg daily) and a thyroid hormone such as Synthroid (levothyroxine) may experience irregularities in thyroid hormone levels.
-People who require thyroid hormones, as well as a high dose of furosemide, will be closely monitored.
+People who take high doses of furosemide (more than 80 mg daily) and a thyroid hormone replacement medication, such as Synthroid (levothyroxine), may experience irregularities in thyroid hormone levels.
+People who require thyroid hormones and a high dose of furosemide should be closely monitored.

 Ethacrynic acid